Google Maps: 45° imagery

+Weather

+In February 2024, Google Maps incorporated a small weather icon on the top left corner of the Android and iOS mobile apps, giving access to weather and air quality index details.

+Lens in Maps

+Previously called Search with Live View, Lens In Maps identifies shops, restaurants, transit stations and other street features with a phone's camera and places relevant information and a category pin on top, like closing/opening times, current busyness, pricing and reviews using AI and augmented reality.
+The feature, if available on the device, can be accessed through tapping the Lens icon in the search bar.
+It was expanded to 50 new cities in October 2023 in its biggest expansion yet, after initially being released in late 2022 in Los Angeles, San Francisco, New York, London, and Paris.
+Lens in Maps shares features with Live View, which also displays information relating to street features while guiding a user to a selected destination with virtual arrows, signs and guidance.

 Business listings

 Google collates business listings from multiple on-line and off-line sources.
 To reduce duplication in the index, Google's algorithm combines listings automatically based on address, phone number, or geocode, but sometimes information for separate businesses will be inadvertently merged with each other, resulting in listings inaccurately incorporating elements from multiple businesses.
-Google allows business owners to create and verify their own business data through Google Business Profile, formerly Google My Business.
-Owners are encouraged to provide Google with Business information including; address, phone number, business category and photos.
+Google allows business owners to create and verify their own business data through Google Business Profile (GBP), formerly Google My Business (GMB).
+Owners are encouraged to provide Google with business information including address, phone number, business category, and photos.
 Google has staff in India who check and correct listings remotely as well as support businesses with issues.
-Google also has teams on the ground in most countries, that validate physical addresses in person.
-After the business listing has been verified, business owners can further optimize their profile by logging into their Google account and GMB dashboard.
-In mid-August 2020 Google made it more convenient for business owners to edit their business profile directly from search, simply by typing the word My business or their company name.
-Google Business Profile, formerly Google My Business allows businesses to create a website for free.
+Google also has teams on the ground in most countries that validate physical addresses in person.
+In May 2024, Google announced it would discontinue the chat feature in Google Business Profile.
+Starting July 15, 2024, new chat conversations would be disabled, and by July 31, 2024, all chat functionalities would end.

-Google Maps can be manipulated by businesses which are not physically located in the area in which they record a listing.
-There are cases of people abusing Google Maps to overtake their competition by placing unverified listings on online directory sites knowing the information will roll across to Google (duplicate sites).
+Google Maps can be manipulated by businesses that are not physically located in the area in which they record a listing.
+There are cases of people abusing Google Maps to overtake their competition by placing unverified listings on online directory sites, knowing the information will roll across to Google (duplicate sites).
 The people who update these listings do not use a registered business name.
-Keywords and location details are placed on their Google Maps business title which can overtake credible business listings.
+They place keywords and location details on their Google Maps business title, which can overtake credible business listings.
 In Australia in particular, genuine companies and businesses are noticing a trend of fake business listings in a variety of industries.

 Genuine business owners can also optimize their business listings to gain greater visibility in Google Maps, through a type of search engine marketing called local search engine optimization.